 - 1. options that give information on the instance; - 2. specifications of the alphabet(s); - 3. determination of the input and output formats; - 4. activation of benchmarking options; - 5. and finally parametrization of the grammars for rational (that is, regular) expressions.

-The description of latter, called writing data, is postponed to the next section.
+The description of the options of the first four categories is given in the next section; the one of options controlling the rational expressions, called writing data, is postponed to the following section.